Under what circumstances must the Grant Agreement be amended?

 3. HOW DO I REQUEST AN AMENDMENT?

-- Prepare your request using the Participant Portal's Grant Management Service.
+- Prepare your request using the Funding & Tenders Portal's Grant Management Service.

 - Amend the relevant data in the grant agreement